abentele/PhotosExporter/Readme.md

 All settings can be applied both to the SnapshotPhotosExporter and to IncrementalPhotosExporter.

-* photosLibraryPath: the path to your photos library
 * plans: each plan is a configuration to export your photos.
 You can add one or multiple plans to export
 * type: either `SnapshotFileSystemExport` or `IncrementalFileSystemExport`
 * enabled: `true` or `false` - can be used to disable export configuration